qmk/qmk_firmware/docs/feature_oled_driver.md

 // Returns the maximum number of lines that will fit on the OLED uint8_t oled_max_lines(void);
 ```

+!> Scrolling and rotation are unsupported on the SH1106.

 ## SSD1306.h driver conversion guide